 Samuel Cecil Wright, who in early days of his career represented Jamaica against Barbados, shared cricket field with the likes of Sobers and Wes Hall, migrated to England in 1959 and begun a career as a professional in the Central Lancashire League for Crompton.

-Cecil has played with the likes of Viv Richards and Joel Garner, the nightmarish bowlers of the 1970s and early 1980s.
+Cecil has played with the likes of legendary Viv Richards and, the nightmarish bowler of the 1970s, Joel Garner.
 He has over 7000 wickets during a long career spanning more than 60 years.
 "Cricket’s in my blood, ever since I played barefoot in Jamaica", He proclaimed.

 Cecil now has decided to make way for 'youngsters' and has accepted it is time to move on and find a new hobby.